RRZE-HPC/likwid/doc/archs/nehalem.md

 </TABLE>

 <H3>Special handling for events</H3>
-<P>The Intel&reg; Nehalem microarchitecture provides measureing of offcore events in PMC counters.
+<P>The Intel&reg; Nehalem microarchitecture provides measuring of offcore events in PMC counters.
 Therefore the stream of offcore events must be filtered using the OFFCORE_RESPONSE registers.
 The Intel&reg; Nehalem microarchitecture has one of those registers.
 Own filtering can be applied with the OFFCORE_RESPONSE_0_OPTIONS event.
 Only for those events two more counter options are available:</P>
 <TABLE>
 <TR>
   <TH>Option</TH>